-by performance on the State tests or local assessments or by teacher judgment, a student's performance is determined to be 2 or more grades below current placement, the student shall be provided a remediation program developed by the district in consultation with a parent or guardian.
-Such remediation programs may include, but shall not limited to, increased or concentrated instructional time, a remedial summer school program of not less than 90 hours, improved instructional approaches, tutorial sessions, retention in grade, and modifications to instructional materials.
-Each pupil for whom a remediation program developed under this subsection shall be required to enroll in and attend whatever program the district determines is appropriate for the Districts may combine students in remediation programs where appropriate and may cooperate with other districts in the design and delivery of those programs.
-The parent or guardian of a student required to attend a remediation program under this Section shall be given written notice of that requirement by the school district a reasonable time prior to commencement of the remediation program that the student is to attend.
-State shall be responsible for providing school districts with the new and additional funding, under Section 2-3.51.5 or by additional means, that is required to enable the districts to operate remediation programs for the pupils who are required to enroll in and attend those programs under this Section.
+If, by performance on the State tests or local assessments or by teacher judgment, a student's performance is determined to be 2 or more grades below current placement, the student shall be provided a remediation program developed by the district in consultation with a parent or guardian.
+Such remediation programs may include, but shall not be limited to, increased or concentrated instructional time, a remedial summer school program of not less than 90 hours, improved instructional approaches, tutorial sessions retention in grade, and modifications to instructional materials.
+Each pupil for whom a remediation program is developed under this subsection shall be required to enroll in and attend whatever program the district determines is appropriate for the pupil.
+Districts may combine students in remediation programs where appropriate and may cooperate with other districts in the design and delivery of those programs.
+The parent or quardian of a student required to attend a remediation program under this Section shall be given written notice of that requirement by the school district a reasonable time prior to commencement of the remediation program that the student is to attend.
+The State shall be responsible for providing school districts with the new and additional funding, under Section 2-3.51.5 or by other or additional means, that is required to enable the districts to operate remediation programs for the pupils who are required to enroll in and attend those programs under this Section.
 Every individualized educational program as described in Article 14 shall identify if the State test or components thereof are appropriate for that student.
-For those pupils for whom the State tests or components thereof are not appropriate, The State Board of Education shall develop rules and regulations governing the administration of alternative tests prescribed within each student's individualized educational program which are appropriate to the disability of each student.
+The State Board of Education shall develop rules and regulations governing the administration of alternative tests prescribed within each student's individualized educational program which are appropriate to the disability of each student.

 All pupils who are in a State approved transitional bilingual education program or transitional program of instruction shall participate in the State tests.
-Any student who has been enrolled in a approved bilingual education program less than 3 cumulative academic years may take an accommodated State test, to be known as the Illinois Measure of Annual Growth in English (IMAGE), shall be exempted if the student's lack of English as determined by an English language proficiency test would keep the student from understanding the regular State test.
-If the school district determines, on a case-by-case individual basis, that IMAGE would likely yield more accurate and reliable information on what the student knows and can do, the school district may make a determination to assess the student using IMAGE for a period that does not exceed 2 additional consecutive years, provided that the student has not yet reached a level of English language proficiency sufficient to yield valid and reliable information on what the student knows and can do on the regular State test., and that student's district shall have an alternative test program in place for that student.
-The St ate Board of Education shall appoint a task force of concerned parents, teachers, school administrators and other professionals to assist in identifying such alternative tests.
+Any student who has been enrolled in a State approved bilingual education program less than 3 cumulative academic years may take an accommodated State test, to be known as the Illinois Measure of Annual Growth in English (IMAGE), if the student's lack of English as determined by an English language proficiency test would keep the student from understanding the regular State test.
+If the school district determines, on a case-by-case individual basis, that IMAGE would likely yield more accurate and reliable information on what the student knows and can do, the school district may make a determination to assess the student using IMAGE for a period that does not exceed 2 additional consecutive years, provided that the student has not yet reached a level of English language proficiency sufficient to yield valid and reliable information on what the student knows and can do on the regular State test.